- The following does not apply to the high end condo market -

-See it from the point of view of a prospective tenant.
+But see it from the point of view of a prospective tenant.
 The tenant is faced with multiple offers of units of the same type and standard in the same condo building.
-Most rents are set at 20k but another is at 18k per month negotiable.
+Most rents are set at 20k but one is at 18k per month negotiable.
 Which one will the customer take?
 The same will go for a potential buyer.
 It is a buyers market !

 It is a fact that owners who are flexible when it comes to rental rates and agreeing to the some of the needs of customers get the tenants.

 Of course some people will argue that everyone should set the same prices but that can never happen.
 There are far to many people in the real estate business, all with different ideas, to even think that this way of pricing could be achieved.